Linaro/lava/doc/v2/multinode.rst

 <multinode_api>` will also be available for use within each test definition
 using scripts placed into the default PATH by the LAVA overlay.

-Unless two or more roles use the MultiNode API to synchronise operations at some point within the test job submission, the test jobs will start at the same time but run independently.
+Unless two or more roles use the MultiNode API to synchronize operations at some point within the test job submission, the test jobs will start at the same time but run independently.
 Even if the test jobs in a MultiNode group are identical, the time taken to download, deploy and boot into the test shell will vary.
-There is no guarantee that a service will be available for another role in the MultiNode group unless the test writer uses the synchronisation primitives in the MultiNode API.
+There is no guarantee that a service will be available for another role in the MultiNode group unless the test writer uses the synchronization primitives in the MultiNode API.
 This also applies to tests where one role needs to send data (like an IP address) to another role.
-One of the first tasks for many MultiNode test jobs is to synchronise specific roles.
+One of the first tasks for many MultiNode test jobs is to synchronize specific roles.

-To synchronise all roles within the :term:`MultiNode group <target_group>`, use :ref:`lava_sync`.
-If any role fails to execute this call, the entire group will fail the synchronisation.
+To synchronize all roles within the :term:`MultiNode group <target_group>`, use :ref:`lava_sync`.
+If any role fails to execute this call, the entire group will fail the synchronization.

 In **all** roles in this MultiNode group: